unnmd/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

   Probably don't cover unsafe continuations (SE-0300) in TSPL, but maybe link to them?
 -->

+> Beta Software:
+>
+> This documentation contains preliminary information about an API or technology in development.
+This information is subject to change, and software implemented according to this documentation should be tested with final operating system software.
+>
+> Learn more about using [Apple's beta software](https://developer.apple.com/support/beta-software/).

 <!--
 This source file is part of the Swift.org open source project